FaizKrisnadi/master-thesis/README.md

 # Does the Label Matter?

-This repository is the public-safe research companion for the master's thesis:
+This repository is the public replication companion for the master's thesis:

 **Does the Label Matter?
 Explaining When Chinese Development Finance and FDI Blur in Indonesian Elite Narratives**